ymolists/website/gitpod/docs/multi-repo-workspaces.md

 Consider a fullstack scenerio, with a frontend and a backend repository.
 In this case we chose the frontend repo to store the main Gitpod workspace configuration.

-The 'additionalRepositories' list contains an entry with the `url` of the backend repo, which will be cloned at the same directory level as the frontend repo.
-An optional `checkoutLocation` can override that path, relative to '/workspace'.
+The `additionalRepositories` list contains an entry with the `url` of the backend repo, which will be cloned at the same directory level as the frontend repo, i.e. at `/workspace`.
+An optional `checkoutLocation` can override that path, relative to `/workspace`.

 If you open a workspace on a branch, Gitpod will try to check out the same-named branch in all repositories.
 If such a branch doesn’t exist Gitpod checks out the default branch.